Aboele13/CompleteW101Gear/README.md

 TODO:

-- mount sourcing incomplete
+- view gear needs to show correct csv
-- roc source needs to be fixed (Tier but not key boss?)
+- view gear needs to have functional level dropdown and source checkboxes

-- new webpage with 4 tabs
+- view gear needs search and sort functionality

 - need to webscrape to get correct jewel amounts
 - need to webscrape set base values (wizard base stats by level)